Aniket-Kumar-Paul/Learning-Rust/README.md

     > println!("{}", a2) -----> aniket

 - NOTE: At any given point, you can either have one mutable reference or any no. of immutable references

+## Collections
+- Data structures
+- Can contain multiple values
+- Data these collections point to is stored on the heap
+### Vectors
+- store more than one value in a single DS that puts all values next to each other in memory

 ## Commands
 - > cargo init
 - > cargo run